A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 A Structure for Mutual Planning

-Frequent student-faculty contact in and out of class is a most important factor in student motivation and involvement.
+Frequent student-faculty contact in and out of class is an important factor in student motivation and involvement.
 Faculty concern helps students get through rough times and keep on working.
-Knowing a few faculty members well enhances students' intellectual commitment and encourages them to think about their own values and plans. — Chickering & Gamson (1997)
+Knowing a few faculty members well enhances students' intellectual commitment and encourages them to think about their own values and plans. — Chickering and Gamson (1997)

 Some methods of mutual planning are: